richterger/Perl-LanguageServer/clients/vscode/perl/README.md

 "sshWorkspaceRoot": "/path/to/ws"
 ```

 The other possibility is to provide a pathMap.
-This allows to having multiple mappings.
+This allows one to having multiple mappings.

 Examples: